vmulot/mucustomhtml/README.md

-prestashop-customHtmlBlocks
+Prestashop module Mu Custom Html Blocks
 ===========================

-V1.0
+V2.0
-Tested on Prestashop 1.5.4
+Tested on Prestashop 1.6.9

-Module to create custom html blocks on Prestashop 1.5
+Module to create custom html blocks on Prestashop

 - Unzip folder to your prestashop module directory
-- in Prestashop 1.5 admin, go to Modules, find Mu Custom Html, and install it.
+- in Prestashop 1.6.9 admin, go to Modules, find Mu Custom Html, and install it.
-This module is hooked in Header, Home and Customer Account (displayHeader, displayHome & displayCustomerAccount)
+- Configure number of blocks you need

 - Then add a new tab, Administration => Menus => add/create
     - Name : what ever you want